Clayborn Temple

-Clayborn Temple, formerly Second Presbyterian Church, is a historic place in Memphis, Tennessee, United States.
+Clayborn Temple, formerly Second Presbyterian Church, was a historic place in Memphis, Tennessee, United States.
 It was listed on the National Register of Historic Places in 1979 for local architectural significance.
 It was upgraded to national significance under Clayborn Temple in 2017 due to its role in the events of the Sanitation Workers' Strike of 1968.
 The historic structure was sold to the A.M.E.
 Church in 1949, which named the building after their bishop.
+On April 28, 2025, the church was destroyed in a fire, assumed to be intentionally set.

 History

 In 1888, the congregation of Second Presbyterian Church decided to purchase a lot on the corner of Pontotoc and Hernando for the construction of its new building.
 Ground was broken for the construction on February 2, 1891, and the cornerstone of the church was laid on May 14.
 Sunday, January 1, 1893, the church had its dedication service.
 All the presbyterian pastors of the city joined the congregation for the service.

 The congregation moved to East Memphis and sold the building to the African Methodist Episcopal Church in 1949.
 Throughout the 1960s, Clayborn Temple became the city's staging ground for the civil rights movement, particularly the organizing headquarters of the Memphis Sanitation Strike.